 The most common trigger we see?
 A business that grew fast and never stopped to redesign the processes that worked at 20 people.
 At 150 people, those same processes are costing them 30–40% more than they should.

-- Productivity gains — Streamlined workflows mean your team produces more without working longer hours
+- Productivity gains — streamlined workflows mean your team produces more without working longer hours

-- Cost reduction — Identifying and eliminating waste in supply chain, operations, and overhead
+- Cost reduction — identifying and eliminating waste in supply chain, operations, and overhead

-- Better decision-making — Data-driven insights replace gut-feel resource allocation
+- Better decision-making — data-driven insights replace gut-feel resource allocation

-- Faster adaptation — Agile processes let you respond to market changes without restructuring
+- Faster adaptation — agile processes let you respond to market changes without restructuring

 How Much Does an Efficiency Consultant Cost?